 Adoption Planning Process – Creating Your Plan

-Every adoption plan is different.
+Whether you are facing an unplanned pregnancy or considering placing an older child, every adoption plan is different.
 When working with an adoption agency in Illinois you have the right to create your plan.
 You decide how and if you want to proceed.

 - Choosing an adoptive family.
 If you decide to choose an adoptive family, we can help guide you through the process, including reviewing our waiting family profiles.
 If you prefer not to choose the adoptive family, that is okay.
 Our agency has a thoughtful process in selecting a family for your child.